bktfuture/earther/README.md

 ## Description

 Your mission is to evade all the adversaries that appear.
 As you progress through each level, the number of enemies will increase, and you'll have a total of three chances to survive.
-However, you can only utilize one life by correctly answering a question; otherwise, you'll lose, and the game will reset.
+However, you can only utilize one life by correctly answering a question on environmental topic; otherwise, you'll lose, and the game will reset.
 Good Luck Earther!

 #### Technologies

 - Godot is a popular, open-source game engine that is used to create video games across various platforms such as Windows, Linux, macOS, Android, iOS, and Web.
 Moreover, Godot provides a visual editor that allows game developers to create and manipulate game objects, scenes, and scripts using a node-based approach.
 The engine supports multiple programming languages, including GDScript, C#, and C++, and also provides a powerful physics engine and animation system.
 We used GDScript to create nodes with animated 2D sprites for a user and the colliding objects.
-- We used figma and Canvax to create all the designs.
+- We used Figma and Canva to create all the designs.
 - Procreate for drawing all the elements.